Koelbel - 457F

 Career, Personal life, and Professional Background

 Antonio was born in a small town between Verona and Venice, raised in Sicily for most of his childhood, and completed his school and academic path in Europe (Italy, UK, and Spain) and the US.
-He has lived, worked, conducted business, and done research in several countries in all of the six continents – in more than 50 countries - for both national and international organizations (private companies, nonprofit organizations, public institutions, and schools.)
+He has lived, worked, conducted business, and done research in all of the six continents – in more than 50 countries - for both national and international organizations (private companies, nonprofit organizations, public institutions, and schools.)
 Prior to Leeds, Antonio was a Business Instructor in Business Anthropology with CU Continuing Education, area Professional Development, for a group of senior entrepreneurs and business professionals in Colorado.
-Prior to CU, Antonio worked in a number of international business consulting, cultural mediation, and language services projects between Europe and the USA (CEO International, Rosetta Stone, Artsana Group, WHO (World Health Organization), WWF (World Wildlife Fund), Ih (International House World Organization), Rosebud Sioux Lakota Sicangu Nation, and City of Palermo/Italian Government.
+Prior to CU, Antonio worked in a number of international business consulting, cultural mediation, and language services projects between Europe and the USA: CEO International, Rosetta Stone, Artsana Group, WHO (World Health Organization), WWF (World Wildlife Fund), Ih (International House World Organization), Rosebud Sioux Lakota Sicangu Nation, and City of Palermo/Italian Government.
 Prior to that, he worked in sales with the European network GLS (General Logistic System) for 2 years and consulted in marketing and advertising, including collaborating to the creation of video ads in Italy.
 Other lives also include working as a freelance business consultant and business coach for 5 years, running his own business in food and wine distribution in Italy, and co-founding a nonprofit organization that has operated internationally for 10 years.

 Degrees, Titles, and Professional Development